-A comfortable, stretchy bra is probably a good start, as is the usual TLC you treat yourself to during the worst of your menstrual cycle.
+A comfortable, stretchy bra is probably a good start, as is the usual TLC you should be treating yourself to during the worst of your menstrual cycle.
 "Counteract excessive swelling in the breast tissues by eating plenty of vegetables and fruits to decrease water retention," advises Shepherd.
 "Increasing fiber intake also helps with decreasing overall water retention in the body."
 She also suggests steering clear of very salty and/or processed foods, which is also good advice in general.

 Beyond that, studies show that filling up on healthy fats—that is, the omega-3 fatty acids found in flax, fish, walnuts, and avocado—can significantly reduce PMS and period symptoms, including breast tenderness and swelling.
 Confirmed: Increasing our guacamole intake may be the only silver lining of having a period.